CyberfusionIO/python3-core-api-client/README.md

 )
 ```

 Don't pass a custom session?
-A default one is created, including retries.
+A default one is created, with retries enabled.

 ### Manual requests